SalomePlatform/adao/doc/using.rst

       generator used to generate the ensemble.
 A convenient value is for example 1000.
 By default, the seed is left uninitialized, and so use the default initialization from the computer.

+:"QuantileRegression":

+    :Quantile:
+      This key allows to define the real value of the desired quantile, between 0 and 1.
+The default is 0.5, corresponding to the median.

+    :Minimizer:
+      This key allows to choose the optimization minimizer.
+The default choice and only available choice is "MMQR" (Majorize-Minimize for Quantile Regression).

+    :MaximumNumberOfSteps:
+      This key indicates the maximum number of iterations allowed for iterative optimization.
+The default is 15000, which very similar to no limit on iterations.
+It is then recommended to adapt this parameter to the needs on real problems.

+    :CostDecrementTolerance:
+      This key indicates a limit value, leading to stop successfully the iterative optimization process when the cost function or the surrogate decreases less than this tolerance at the last step.
+The default is 10e-6, and it is recommended to adapt it the needs on real problems.

 Examples of using these commands are available in the section :ref:`section_examples` and in example files installed with ADAO module.